 Chalet Etienne in Meribel – a 15-person chalet, nestled in the popular neighbourhood of Meribel Village.
 The open plan living and dining space is perfect for large groups relaxing together after an extraordinary day exploring the 600km of slopes in the magnificent Three Valleys ski area.
 Bask in tranquillity and witness stunning vistas in your own private outdoor hot tub and barrel sauna.

-Chalet Chardonnet in Tignes –featuring 8 bedrooms and sleeping up to 15 people, this charming treat is located in Tignes Le Lac, just 200m away from the Tovière gondola Chalet Chardonnet is in an enviable location, boasting stunning lake views surrounded by the glistening white mountains from the floor to ceiling windows.
-The chalet is spaciously spread over three storeys and has its own jacuzzi and sauna for that added touch of indulgence needed after a long day’s skiing.
+Chalet Alpinium 1 in Tignes – featuring 7 bedrooms and sleeping up to 14 people, this charming treat is located in Tignes Les Boisses (Tignes 1800), right on the edge of the pistes.
+The stylish chalet is spaciously spread over four storeys, with stairs and lift access, and has its own hot tub, sauna and wellness area for that added touch of indulgence needed after a long day’s skiing.
+Chalet Alpinium 2 next door sleeps up to 8 guests.

 Contactless chalet sample menu